AtlasOfLivingAustralia/la-pipelines/README.md

 ### biocache-service
 biocache-service - [experimental/pipelines branch](https://github.com/AtlasOfLivingAustralia/biocache-service/tree/experimental/pipelines)
+The aim for this proof of concept is to make very minimal changes to biocache-service, maintain the existing API and have no impact on existing services and applications.

 ### ala-namematching-service
 So far a simple drop wizard wrapper around ala-namematching library has been prototyped to support integration with pipelines.